lgaudencio/footy-fever/README.md

 * If the user decides to press enter without entering a name, the user will be displayed an error message stating ‘Name must be longer than 0 characters!’.
 The user will then be prompted again to enter a valid name.
 The error message will be in red, to convey to the user that an error has occurred.

+### Negotiation Sections

+* There exists two parts in the game where the user will be prompted to either accept the salary given by the club or they can chose to negotiate.
+These two sections exist when the user goes to their second and third professional club.

+* If the user choses to accept the offer and not negotiate, a welcome to your new club message will be displayed to the user.

+* If the user does decide to negotiate, this could their have a positive impact or a negative impact.
+If a second random integer generated is higher than the proposed salary, the user will be presented with a message stating that the club is impressed with their negotiations and will offer a higher salary.
+But, if this second random integer is lower, then the user will be presented with a message stating that the club is not impressed with their negotiations and will offer a lower salary.

+* Another outcome in negotiating the salary, if the second random integer generated happens to be equal to the proposed salary, then the user will be presented with a meagre stating that the club will not negotiate and the proposed salary will stay as initially presented.

+### Sponsorship Choice Section

+* From a list of three brands, one will be selected at random and presented to the user.

+* The yearly salary from this sponsorship deal will also be displayed as a random integer.

+* The user will have the choice of accepting this deal by entering ‘yes’ or they can reject it by entering ’no.

+* If the user enters ‘yes’, a congratulations message will be displayed.

+* If the user enters ‘no’, a message stating that the user turned down a lucrative deal will be displayed.

+* If the user enters something other than ‘yes’ or ‘no’, an error message will pop up prompting the user to either enter ‘yes’ or ’no’.
+The question will be displayed again for the user to give it a correct input.

 ## Libraries & Technologies Used

 ### Built-in Python Libraries